pimpoknot/developer-test/README.md

 - **Framework Usage**: Preference for NextJS 14 with Tailwind.
 - **Dependency Management**: Efficient use of npm, webpack, or equivalent tools.
-- **Semantic HTML**: Markup should be semantic and HTML5 compliant.
+- **Semantic HTML**: Markup should bne semantic and HTML5 compliant.

 ### Bonus Points For